basho-labs/little_riak_book/en/04-operators.md

 is the front door. *In a perfect world*, the API would manage two implementations:
 Protocol buffers (PB), an efficient binary protocol framework designed by Google;
 and HTTP.
-Unfortunately the HTTP client interface is not yet ported, leaving only PB for now---though I like to cosider this as a mere implementation detail, to be unraveled from KV soon.
+Unfortunately the HTTP client interface is not yet ported, leaving only PB for now---though I like to consider this as a mere implementation detail, to be unraveled from KV soon.

-But because they are not yet seperated, only PB is configured under `riak_api`, while HTTP still remains under KV.
+But because they are not yet separated, only PB is configured under `riak_api`, while HTTP still remains under KV.

 In any case, Riak API represents the client facing aspect of Riak.
-Implementations handle how data is encoded and transfered, and this project handles the services for presenting those interfaces, managing connections, providing entry points.
+Implementations handle how data is encoded and transferred, and this project handles the services for presenting those interfaces, managing connections, providing entry points.